proxmox/ceph/ceph/doc/glossary.rst

                 OSD") in an acting set.
 Primary affinity was introduced in Firefly (v.
 0.80).
 See :ref:`Primary Affinity
                 <rados_ops_primary_affinity>`.

+        :ref:`Prometheus <mgr-prometheus>`
+                An open-source monitoring and alerting toolkit.
+Ceph offers a :ref:`"Prometheus module" <mgr-prometheus>`, which provides a
+                Prometheus exporter that passes performance counters from a collection point in ``ceph-mgr`` to Prometheus.

         Quorum
                 Quorum is the state that exists when a majority of the